Start9Labs/documentation/site/source/misc-guides/data-mount.rst

 #.
 Attach the StartOS data drive to your Linux desktop or laptop computer.

 #.
-Ensure cryptsetup is installed:
+Ensure cryptsetup is installed (on Raspberry pi 4 ssd was not encrypted):

     .. code-block:: bash